sparisi/gym_minatar/README.md

   - Another example is Freeway.
 MinAtar uses one channel for each car, while Gym-MinAtar uses one channel for all cars (the absolute value denotes the speed, the sign denotes the direction).
   - Different rendering scheme.
-MinAtar uses one pixel for trails (like car trails), with different shades for different speeds.
-Gym-MinAtar uses the same shades, but trails are longer for faster cars.
+MinAtar uses one pixel for trails (like car trails), with different colors for different speeds.
+Gym-MinAtar uses the same color for all trails, but trails are longer for faster cars.
+  - Please refer to the examples below for a description of the observation spaces.
 - Game-specific dynamics are different (like cooldown times and speeds).

 ### Install and Make an Environment